Ms Katherine Thompson

 M.A.
 Ed.
 Secondary English Education (Wake Forest University), B.A.
 English (Duke University)

 Katherine Thompson (B.A.
 Duke University; M.A.
 Ed.
-Wake Forest University) has taught in a variety of settings, including public and independent high schools, not-for-profit and summer programs (The Fresh Air Fund; WriteGirl; North Carolina Governor's School), and Mwalimu Anna Primary School in Mto Wa Mbu, Tanzania.
-She is currently the manager of the UNSW Matraville Education Partnership and a sessional academic within the UNSW School of Education, working in the fields of Indigenous education and community advocacy, sociocultural contexts of education, and equity in education.
+Wake Forest University) has taught in a variety of secondary and tertiary settings in the United States, Australia, and Tanzania.
+She is currently a PhD candidate in the Centre for Social Research in Health at UNSW Sydney (Bedegal Country), and a sessional academic and research assistant within the UNSW School of Education, working in the fields of LGBTQ+ families and health, Indigenous education, sociocultural contexts of education, and eq...

 Phone